HondaElectronic/ESP32-Cheapest-VR-Conditioner-Generator-Tester/README.md

 * esp32 of course

 # To-Do #
-* Make it actually works no problem
+* Make it actually works (There are some problems in current version with generation logic as well as html, I will update in near future)
 * add support for external display, potentiometer, external 12bit dac
 * Update the code so it supports different configurations such as missing tooth